Acupuncture and Homoeopathy – which is best?

 Circulation: feeling too hot, too cold, sweating even though you aren’t exercising.

-Women get the distending, stretching sensations as qi stagnation builds before their menses.
-They are already under mental pressure.
+Women get this distending, stretching sensation as qi stagnation builds before their menses.
+They may already be under mental pressure (from career and family demands).
 Now it’s physical too.
 And all the tension down there puts them off sex, a tragedy if they’re trying to conceive.

 Until now, stagnant qi symptoms have been more transient.
 That means they haven’t affected you deeply, though they may have been uncomfortable.
 But now, the situation develops and you either can’t change or you can’t avoid what’s making it worse.
 Symptoms move to the interior of your body and mind. |